vivid-planet/comet/.changeset/tame-candles-switch.md

 Admin Generator (Future): Add support for passing an initial sort to grids

-Setting the `initialSortProp` option allows to pass an initial sort to the generated Grid.
+Setting the `initialSortProp` option allows to pass an initial sort to the generated grid.